Be Kind. Be Mindful. Be a Good Neighbor.

 Communicate With Your Neighbors

 Keep the lines of communication open.
 If there is a concern, it could be addressed early to avoid any long-term tension.
-If you are having a party, let your neighbor know and ask them to call you if there are any concerns.
+If you are having a social gathering, it can go a long way if you let your neighbors know when people are coming over and when you expect the gathering to end.
+You can also ask them to call you if there are any concerns.
 Be sure to address the concerns or they may call the police first the next time.

 - Check out an excellent Daily Tar Heel article that outlines some of the complexities that can come with being a student living in a residential neighborhood.
 Being a neighbor, but also a hypocrite.